Janfred/dnstrack/README.md

   * Reverse zone support (`PTR`)
   * Generation of Reverse Zone from Forward zones
 * User management for different access
-  * Give access to hole zone, subdomain, one specific record (useful for Reverse records)
+  * Give access to whole zone, subdomain, one specific record (useful for Reverse records)
   * Restrict Resource Reccords (white- and blacklisting)